Lisa1254/Figures/README.md

 2. radarchart_ca: modification of radarchart from fmsb to allow for custom axis and grid background highlighting to better demonstrate biological significance

 ## Currently Working on
-radarchart_ca custom axis function
-* Want the input of numerical axis to have circumference number first, not centre
-* Want to adjust drawing of grid segments to include fill for outer segments
-* Can remove all the extra annotation styles, since this will be custom only (if no input value labels, use as.character for numerical input)

 ## To Do
 * Add annotation sections for heatmap
 * In radar script, update customization at top
+* In radarchart_ca, see if I can switch the order of numerical axis input to circumference (small number) first